vishvAsa/vedAH_yajuH/taittirIyam/sUtram/ApastambaH/dharma-sUtram/sarvASh_TIkAH/1/11/30/04_teShu_sarveShu_snAtakavadvRttiH.md

 <details><summary>Bühler</summary>

-4. To all those persons who have bathed (In accordance with any of the above rules must be shown) the honour clue to a Snātaka.
+4. To all those persons who have bathed (In accordance with any of the above rules must be shown) the honour due to a Snātaka.
 </details>

 <details><summary>हरदत्त-टीका</summary>